WG726/angular/practice-app/Notes.md

     - Promise is a *microtask* and SetTimeout is a *task*
 - Pipe
     - method used on Observables to compose multiple operators together on the data inside the obserable
+    - used to change displayable data
     ```ts
     const obs = of(1,2,3,4,5);

     obs.pipe(
         filter(x => x%2 === 1),  // only odd numbers
         map(x => x*10))          // multiply each by 10
         .subscribe(console.log); //Output: 10, 30, 50
     ```
+- Directive
+    - class that allows you to add behavior to DOM elements and/or listen and respond to user events
+    - used for changing DOM elements/ properties

 ## Methods
 - beforeEach(...)